Property rights (economics): Real-world interconnectivity

-As a nation grows the necessity for a well-defined property rights grows as well.
+As a nation grows the necessity for well-defined property rights grows as well.
 This is due to the underlying assumption that within property rights other people must be present in order to have the rights over somebody else.
 Additionally, property rights are foundational for a capitalist system, allowing for growth and wealth creation.

+Rent-seeking

 North, Wallis and Weingast argue that property rights originate to facilitate elites' rent-seeking activities.
 Particularly, the legal and political systems that protect elites' claims on rent revenues form the basis of the so-called "limited access order", in which non-elites are denied access to political power and economic privileges.
 In a historical study of medieval England, for instance, North and Thomas find that the dramatic development of English land laws in the 13th century resulted from elites' interests in exploiting rent revenues from land ownership after a sudden rise in land price in the 12th century.
 In contrast, the modern "open access order", which consists of a democratic political system and a free- market economy, usually features widespread, secure and impersonal property rights.
 Universal property rights, along with impersonal economic and political competition, downplay the role of rent-seeking and instead favor innovations and productive activities in a modern economy.

-Further literature

-In 2013, researchers produced an annotated bibliography on the property rights literature concerned with two principal outcomes: (a) reduction in investors risk and increase in incentives to invest, and (b) improvements in household welfare; the researchers explored the channels through which property rights affect growth and household welfare in developing countries.
-They found that better protection of property rights can affect several development outcomes, including better management of natural resources.